dev-jaswanth/Freshers-Bootcamp-2024/DIP_Article.md

 - It involves providing dependencies to a class from an external source, typically through constructor parameters, setters, or methods.
 - Dependency Injection ensures that a class adheres to the Dependency Inversion Principle by allowing high-level components to depend on abstractions rather than concrete implementations.

-## Chapter 3: DIP in the Context of Inversion of Control (IoC)
+##  3. DIP in the Context of Inversion of Control (IoC)
+---

 The Dependency Inversion Principle (DIP) and Inversion of Control (IoC) are closely related concepts that together contribute to creating flexible, maintainable, and loosely coupled software architectures.

 - In traditional programming, the main program controls the flow of execution by directly calling various methods or functions.
 In contrast, with IoC, the control is "inverted," meaning that the framework or container controls the flow of execution by invoking methods on your behalf.
 - While the Dependency Inversion Principle emphasizes the need for high-level components to depend on abstractions, Inversion of Control provides the mechanism to achieve this by managing the creation and injection of dependencies.
 IoC and DIP work hand in hand.

-## Chapter 4: Benefits and Advantages of Dependency Inversion Principle
+##  4. Benefits and Advantages of Dependency Inversion Principle
+---

 ### 4.1 Decoupling High-Level and Low-Level Modules